Atlantic horseshoe crab: Blood

 The blood of horseshoe crabs (as well as that of most mollusks, including cephalopods and gastropods) contains the copper-containing protein hemocyanin at concentrations of about 50 g per liter.
 These creatures do not have hemoglobin (iron-containing protein), which is the basis of oxygen transport in vertebrates.
 Hemocyanin is colorless when deoxygenated and dark blue when oxygenated.
-The blood in the circulation of these creatures, which generally live in cold environments with low oxygen tensions, is grey-white to pale yellow, and it turns dark blue when exposed to the oxygen in the air, as seen when they bleed.
+As they generally live in cold environments with low oxygen tensions, their blood is grey-white to pale yellow, and it turns dark blue when exposed to the oxygen in the air, as seen when they bleed.
 Hemocyanin carries oxygen in extracellular fluid, which is in contrast to the intracellular oxygen transport in vertebrates by hemoglobin in red blood cells.

 The blood of horseshoe crabs contains one type of blood cell, the amebocytes.
 These play an important role in the defense against pathogens.
 Amebocytes contain granules with a clotting factor known as coagulogen; this is released outside the cell when bacterial endotoxin is encountered.
 The resulting coagulation is thought to contain bacterial infections in the animal's semiclosed circulatory system.